agama-project/agama/playwright/README.md

 There are stored artifacts in the GitHub CI.
 Go to the failed job and there is a link "Summary".
 At the bottom of the page there is "Artifacts" section which contains the `y2log` and also `trace.zip` file.
-The trace can be browsed using the playwright too locally or at page https://trace.playwright.dev/ to get details of the failure.
+The trace can be browsed using the playwright tool locally or at page https://trace.playwright.dev/ to get details of the failure.

 ### Stuck at DBus Loading